Gregory-Vinokur/React2023Q1/README.md

 ### `npm run dev`

-Runs the app in the development mode.
+Runs the app and the server in the development mode.

-The page will reload when you make changes.
-You may also see any lint errors in the console.
+### `npm run test:unit`

+Launches the unit tests using Vitest and show coverage.

-### `npm run test`
+### `npm run test:e2e`

-Launches the test runner in the interactive watch mode.
+Launches the e2e test using Cypress and show coverage.

+### `npm run test:clean`

+Deleting all folders made by Cypress.

 ### `npm run lint`